Commendations and Complaints

 The Boulder Police Department carefully investigates all complaints relating to police service and police misconduct.

 Please complete all information as thoroughly and accurately as possible, providing as much detail as you remember.

 We value your opinion and thank you for bringing the matter to our attention.

 The Boulder Police Department investigates allegations of misconduct against any of its employees.
 Complaints of misconduct are classified as either Allegations of Serious Misconduct or Allegations of Misconduct.
-Allegations of Serious Misconduct, such as excessive force, abuse of authority, or criminal violations, are normally investigated by the Professional Standards Unit.
-Allegations of Misconduct are normally investigated by the employee's supervisor.
-Allegations of minor misconduct may be investigated by the employee's supervisor and are referred to as PSU investigations.
-Allegations of Misconduct, such as discourtesy, minor violations of policy, or performance issues, are normally investigated by the department's Professional Standards Unit.
-Investigations of serious misconduct are referred to as Internal Affairs (IA) Investigations.
+Allegations of Serious Misconduct, such as excessive force, abuse of authority, or criminal violations, are normally investigated by the Professional Standards Unit, and are referred to as PSU investigations.
+Allegations of Misconduct, such as discourtesy, minor violations of policy, or performance issues, are normally investigated by the employee's supervisor Supervisor Investigations (SI).

-Once an IA investigation is completed, each supervisor in the employee's chain of command, to include a Deputy Chief, reviews the case and makes a recommendation for disposition.
-The case is also reviewed by the IA Review Panel, which consists of both department and community members.
-The panel ensures that the investigative process was fair and complete, and provides a recommendation on the disposition of the case to the Chief of Police.
+Once a PSU or SI investigation is completed, each supervisor in the employee's chain of command, to include a Deputy Chief, reviews the case and makes a recommendation for disposition and discipline.
+The case may then be reviewed by the Police Oversight Panel (POP), a panel of Community Members selected to increase community involvement in police oversight.
+The POP may provide case disposition and disciplinary recommendations to the Chief of Police.
 The panel is also authorized to provide policy and training recommendations to the department.
 After considering all of the input received, the Chief of Police makes the final decision on the disposition of the complaint, to include discipline, if the complaint is sustained.